 Check your driveway and overhead clearance

-Our placement rules depend on the size of your container: a 10-yard or 20-yard dumpster fits on most residential drives; a 30-yard needs overhead clearance for the truck mast; a 40-yard is for a commercial lot.
-Send a photo to our dispatcher.
+Placement depends on container size.
+A 10-yard or 20-yard dumpster fits most residential drives.
+A 30-yard needs overhead clearance for the truck mast, while a 40-yard belongs in a commercial lot.
+Send a photo to confirm.

 Not Sure Which Roll-off Fits Your Project?

-Tell the dispatcher at Dumpster & Roll-Off Container Rental what you are hauling in Grand Prairie: we match the right roll-off for no overage surprises, call (682) 327-1699.
+Tell the dispatcher at Dumpster & Roll-Off Container Rental what you are hauling in Grand Prairie: we match your roll-off for no overage; call (682) 327-1699.